 To be eligible to receive the Walter and Eliza Hall Trust Opportunity Scholarships for Students with a Physical Disability an applicant must meet the following criteria:

-- Be enrolled with a study load of at least 12 credit points each term
+- Be enrolled with a minimum study load of at least 12 credit points each term

-- Be an Australian Citizen or Permanent Resident with a permanent home address in Australia
+- Be an Australian Citizen or Permanent Resident with a permanent home address in Queensland

 - Be studying as a Commonwealth Supported student (HECS-HELP funded)